5 min read

 Jordan is like Saudi's less polarising brother who has a better PR manager.

-With postcard wonders like Petra, Wadi Rum and the Dead Sea, it's a country perpetually caught between modernisation and relegation to religious conservatism.
-Situated at the crossroads of Asia, Africa, and Europe, it is an amalgamation of socio, religious and cultural differences, all living under the same constitutional Hashemite Monarchy.
+With postcard wonders like Petra, Wadi Rum, and the Dead Sea, it's a country perpetually caught between modernization and relegation to religious conservatism.
+Situated at the crossroads of Asia, Africa, and Europe, it is an amalgamation of socio, religious, and cultural differences, all living under the same constitutional Hashemite Monarchy.

-In the weeks preceding Mac's arrival, I'd felt like an extraterrestrial arriving from months in Istanbul as I strolled the streets in my flair jeans and boots, earphones in, smiling at anybody who had a mouth.
+In the weeks preceding Mac's arrival, I'd felt like an extraterrestrial arriving from months in Istanbul as I strolled the streets in my flair jeans and boots, earphones in, smiling at anybody who'd a mouth.

 Whatever self-constructed, quaint image of Amman I'd constructed in the preceding weeks evaporated after that interaction.